Alpe d'Huez: History

 Excavated and studied continuously since 1977 by a team of the CNRS, this site is registered as an historic monument.
 The medieval mining operation stretched from Gua (the Sarenne Valley) to the Lac Blanc [White Lake] (Massif des Rousses).
 The massif was also the subject of mining operations, including copper, from the Bronze Age.

 It is also at Alpe d'Huez where botanist Gaston Bonnier began his study of flora of France in 1871.

 The station was developed from the 1920s.
 This is where the first platter lift for skiers was opened in 1936 with perches by Jean Pomagalski, creator of the Poma company.

+Climate

+On average, Alpe d'Huez experiences 159.9 days per year with a minimum temperature below 0 C, 22.7 days per year with a minimum temperature below -10 C, and 42.4 days per year with a maximum temperature below 0 C. The record high temperature was 29.5 C on 18 July 2023, while the record low temperature was -25.2 C on 5 February 2012.

 Economy

 Each year, the Alpe d'Huez Film Festival is held in January.